santiagoolivos/signatureapi-tutorials/powerautomate/ceremony-embedded-power-pages.md

 ### Step 7: Power Pages Form and Embedding Ceremony

 Now, you need to add the ceremony to the Power Pages form.
-Consider that  to run the power automate flow from the submission of a form, its necessary to add some code to the page.
+Consider that  to run the Power Automate flow from the submission of a form, it's necessary to add some code to the page.
 So you will need to do that from the vscode editor with the power page code.

 #### 7.1 Open power pages with the vscode editor

 1. From the left-hand menu bar, click on **"Pages"**.
 Here you can see all the pages of the site.
 You can add many pages as you want and all the things you need using the power pages editor.
-But to run the power automate flow one the submission of a form  its necessary to add some code to the page.
+However, to run the Power Automate flow on form submission, it's necessary to add some code to the page.

     ![Edit Code](/images/powerpages/show-pages.png)